About the South African Journal of Information Management

 Open Access ↑

 Open Access refers to free and unrestricted access via the Internet to articles published in the South African Journal of Information Management.
-This free access has usage limitations as stipulated in the Creative Commons Attribution (CC-BY) usage license.
+This free access has usage limitations as stipulated in the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 The license allows redistribution and reuse of all articles on the condition that the South African Journal of Information Management is appropriately credited.

 Peer review policy ↑